purduesigbots/pros-docs/content/tutorials/clawbot.md

 This tutorial will guide you through basic programming of the VEX Clawbot.

 #### Intended Audience:
 This tutorial is intended for developers with some programming experience, but with little to no experience with the PROS library.
+If you haven't programmed before, we recommend checking out all the "Introduction and Basic C Features" sections of [this tutorial series](Introduction and Basic C Features); you may also benefit from the "Pointers, Arrays and Strings" sections as well (although they aren't as pertintent).

 #### Goals:
 At the end of this tutorial you will have:

 - Understood the basic project structure of PROS
 - Programmed a basic chassis with "tank" control or "arcade" control
-- Programmed buttons to control the clawbot's life
+- Programmed buttons to control the clawbot's lift
-- Programmed a joystick axis to control the clawbot's claws
+- Programmed a joystick axis to control the clawbot's claw
 - Understood the standard subsystem module methodology
 - Programmed a dead-reckoned autonomous routine